mchua/facultyaslearners/0-intro.md

 This incentive structure for avoiding curricular experimentation stands in tension alongside a long-time call for innovation in engineering education.
 Mann’s (1918) calls for engineering educators to improve student retention, make undergraduate workloads reasonable, and increase hands-on training still sound as relevant today as when he wrote his report nearly a century ago.
 Our calls for transforming engineering education (National Academy of Engineering, 2005; Institute of Medicine, National Academy of Sciences, & National Academy of Engineering, 2007; McKenna, 2011) will similarly go unheeded unless we find ways to understand and articulate the ways faculty learn and work in these liminal spaces.

-### Faculty are narrators, and narrators are learners
+### Faculty use narration to make sense of their learning

 The second quality of faculty-as-learners is that they are narrators.
 Humans use narrative as a way to make sense of their world (Bruner, NARRATIVE CONSTRUCTION OF REALITY).
 Narratives help us build cognitive schema (CITE: DEF'N OF COGNITIVE SCHEMA) by organizing concepts and the relationships between them.
 They are a tool for reflection, which is an important part of the learning process (Schön, 1983).